Alpenglow Backcountry Gear Guide

 Backcountry skiing and riding may be all about going light, but that doesn’t mean it’s “gear-lite.”
 You’ll need a lot of specialized equipment to have a safe and successful day in the mountains.
 Here at Alpenglow, we field a ton of questions from people purchasing new backcountry gear and from people buying their first backcountry setup.
 If you’re in the market for something, our team has compiled a list of some of our favorites for men, women, splitboarders, and skiers.
 Here are the basics that you’ll need for a day out-of-bounds.

-New for 2020, the Blizzard Zero G 105 Flat is a perfect for your one-ski-quiver.
-Light enough for big days in the mountains and wide enough for deep powder, the Zero G 105 will take you farther than your legs can last.
+The Fischer Hannibal 106 is perfect for your one-ski-quiver.
+Light enough for big days in the mountains and wide enough for deep powder, the Hannibal 106 will take you farther than your legs can last.

 Dynafit has been making the TLT model bindings since the early 1990’s.
 Originally the TLT Speed, Dynafit’sTLT Speed Radical is the standard in Alpine touring bindings and has been perfected over nearly 30 years.